ehovers10/dci/_chapters/sections/updates-in-intension.md

-Relations in intension
+---
+---

+### Problem

 Not every relation in intension corresponds to a relation in extension.

-### Problem

 Stanley and Szabo: the way quantifiers interact with counterfactuals suggests that we should take contexts to contribute properties for domain restriction as opposed to sets.
 This is because evaluation of the counterfactual may require taking different domains for different possible worlds.